dreamsoftomorow/CTF-write-ups/AmateursCTF/pwn/bearsay.md

 ʕ •ɷ•ʔฅ
 ```

-As we can see, the program asks for an input and outputs it.
+As we can see, the program asks for an input and it outputs it back at us, Pretty simple!
-Pretty simple!

-One of the first thing you should always check when getting a "echo" program like that is to check if the input is handled correctly.
+One of the first thing I always check when getting a "echo" program like that is to check if the input is handled correctly.

 I tried inputting `%llx %llx %llx` as my input and saw that this program is vulnrable to a format string exploit.